emmanuelatikese/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 The file 0-select_states.py contains the Python code to connect to the MySQL database using the MySQLdb module and the arguments passed to the script.
 The arguments are the username, password, and database name.
 The script then creates a cursor object and executes a query to select all the rows from the states table, ordered by id in ascending order.
 The script fetches all the results from the query and prints them in a loop.
 Finally, the script closes the cursor and the connection objects.

-Documentation is an essential part of any software project, as it helps users and developers understand how the code works and what it does.
-In Python, you can use docstrings to write documentation for your modules, classes and functions.
-Docstrings are special strings that are placed at the beginning of a module, class or function definition, and are enclosed by triple quotes (""").
-They can be accessed by using the __doc__ attribute of the object, or by using the help() function.

-For example, suppose you have a module called my_module.py that contains a class called MyClass and a function called my_function.
-You can write docstrings for them as follows:

-# my_module.py

-"""
-This is a module that demonstrates how to write docstrings in Python.
-"""

-class MyClass:
-    """
-    This is a class that represents a generic object.
-    """

-    def __init__(self, name):
-        """
-        This is the constructor method that initializes the name attribute.
-        """
-        self.name = name

-    def my_function(self):
-        """
-        This is a method that prints the name attribute of the instance.
-        """
-        print(self.name)

-def my_function():
-    """
-    This is a function that returns a greeting message.
-    """
-    return "Hello, world!"

-To access the documentation of these objects, you can use the following commands:

-python3 -c 'print(__import__("my_module").__doc__)'
-python3 -c 'print(__import__("my_module").MyClass.__doc__)'
-python3 -c 'print(__import__("my_module").my_function.__doc__)'
-python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)'

-Alternatively, you can use the help() function to get more information about the objects:

-help(my_module)
-help(my_module.MyClass)
-help(my_module.my_function)
-help(my_module.MyClass.my_function)

-Writing docstrings is a good practice that can improve the readability and maintainability of your code.
-It can also help you generate documentation automatically by using tools such as Sphinx or PyDoc.